ConfianceLabs/CLTimer/README.md

 pod "CLTimer"
 ```

-Step 1 - From attribute inspector replace UIView class of your UIView with CLTimer class in your xib or StoryBoard.
+Step 1 - From identity inspector replace UIView class of your UIView with CLTimer class in your xib or StoryBoard.

 Step 2 - Create its Outlet.